For generations, value investors have looked to the price-to-earnings ratio, or P/E, as a means to finding value stocks.

 However, Benjamin Graham, long considered to be the “father” of value investing, found that a low price-to-earnings ratio wasn’t enough to unearth the true undervalued companies.

-Benjamin Graham combined the low price-to-earnings ratios with the power of growth by using the price/earnings-to-growth ratio.
+Graham combined the low price-to-earnings ratios with the power of growth by using the PEG ratio.
 The PEG ratio is calculated by taking the price-to-earnings (P/E) ratio and dividing it by the growth rate.

 Normally, a stock with a PEG ratio under 1.0 is considered a “value”.

 With the S&P 500 and the NASDAQ Composite trading at new all time highs, you might think it would be hard to find ANY value but it does still exist if you dig deep.

 Screening for the PEG Ratio Winners

 I created a screen for PEG ratios under 1.0 on Zacks free Custom Screener.

 Just this one criteria gave me 348 stocks.
 That’s not too shabby.

 But that doesn’t mean all 348 companies are necessarily the companies I want to be buying right now.
 A list that big is somewhat unruly and isn’t small enough to give me the truly best companies.